giordano-lucas/exchange-price-propagation/index.md

 Once we computed the lag associated with the highest correlation, it is extracted and saved.
 This operation is repeated for each day when the stock was traded and for every pair of exchanges available.
 At this point, we obtain a daily time series of lags that can be interpreted as transmission delays of information flows across exchanges.

 Computations are done using the [Dask](https://dask.org/) framework.
 Dask allows for distributed computations of promise functions.
 All the dates to process are split into  `k` partitions.
-Each partition is then fed to a Dask process.
+Each partition is then fed to a `Dask` process.
 The process iterates over the dates of the given partition and every time a date is processed it writes the results in a dedicated file (one file is produced per partition).
-By doing so it is possible to stop the computation and restart it later, the task function does process date for which there already exists results in the file.
+By doing so, it is possible to stop the computation and restart it later, the task function does process date for which there already exists results in the file.
 It takes around 1h to process the `trade` data and 1h30 to process `bbo` data.
 These computations were done on our personal computer having the following characteristics :

 | Hardware type  | configuration       |
 |----------------|---------------------|
 |  CPU           |i7-7700 HQ 8 cores   |
 |  RAM           |  16GO               |

-To compute optimal lag for one given date we had to develop a smart peak finding algorithm.
+To compute optimal lag for one given date, we need to run a peak finding optimisation algorithm.

 ## Peak finding algorithm : a grid search approach